Intermediate extension of Chow motives of Abelian type

-{\bf Conventions}: Throughout the article, $F$ denotes a finite direct product of fields (which are supposed to be of characteristic zero from Section~\ref{3} onwards).
+{\bf Conventions}: Throughout the article, $F$ denotes a finite direct product of fields (which are supposed to be of characteristic zero from Section~\ref{3} onwards; in other words, $F$ is then assumed to be a commutative semi-simple Noetherian $\BQ$-algebra).
 We fix a base scheme $\BB$, which is of finite type over some excellent scheme of dimension at most two.
-By definition, \emph{schemes} are $\BB$-schemes which are separated and of finite type (in particular, they are excellent, and Noetherian of finite dimension), \emph{morphisms} between schemes are separated morphisms of $\BB$-schemes, and a scheme is \emph{regular} if the underlying reduced scheme is regular in the usual sense.
+By definition, \emph{schemes} are $\BB$-schemes which are separated and of finite type (in particular, they are excellent, and Noetherian of finite dimension), \emph{morphisms} between schemes are separated morphisms of $\BB$-schemes, and a scheme is \emph{nilregular} if the underlying reduced scheme is regular.
+A sub-category $\FB$ of an additive category $\FA$ is \emph{dense} if for any object $B$ of $\FB$, any direct factor of $B$ formed in $\FA$ belongs already to $\FB$.
+The pseudo-Abelian completion of an additive category $\FA$ is denoted by $\FA^\natural$.